-Amida Society is solely devoted to the practice and promulgation of Pure Land Buddhism.
-Regarding personal practice, the primary goal is rebirth in the Western Pure Land of Amida Buddha.
-Personal practice places equal emphasis on understanding sutra teachings and chanting Amida Buddha’s name.
-Regarding promulgation of the Dharma, our mission is to plant the seeds of the Pure Land Dharma and foster true harmony and happiness in society and the world through our spiritual merits and moral conduct.
-To these ends, Amida Society currently dedicates all Wednesdays to group chanting practice in seven sessions from 5:30 a.m. until 9:30 p.m.
+Amida Society’s spiritual mission is: Devotion to the practice and spreading of Pure Land Buddhism through: 1) sutra study; 2) educational seminars and free circulation of Buddhadharma books and materials; and 3) Buddha-Name chanting meditation.
+Personal practice emphasizes on attaining rebirth and subsequently enlightenment in the Western Pure Land under the tutelage of Amida Buddha.
+Our global aim is to foster true harmony and happiness in society and the world through spreading of the Buddhadharma and the cultivation of our own moral conduct and spiritual merits.
+To these ends, Amida Society currently dedicates all Wednesdays to group chanting practice from 7:30 p.m. until 9:30 p.m.
 Similarly, the last Sunday of each month is dedicated to group chanting practice in five sessions from 8:30 a.m. until 5:30 p.m.
-In addition, regular group chanting practice and sutra studies are scheduled every Saturday, beginning at 12:45 p.m. until 9:00 p.m.
+In addition, regular group chanting practice and sutra studies are scheduled every Saturday, beginning at 12:40 p.m. until 9:00 p.m.
 Attendance of the group chanting practices and sutra study classes averages 100 people.
 Lastly, Amida Society also hosts one or two large scale, 3-day or 7-day group chanting events each year.
-Participants in these annual events have reached 300 people.
+Participants in these annual events have reached almost 300 people.

 Amida Society is dedicated to giving and abstains from solicitation.
-We give according to need and our ability, while only accepting recognition as a virtue of generosity.
-In all times and places, Amida Society strives to serve in accordance with the flow of causes and conditions and avoid exertion in disguise of service.
-This way, our actions would be in accordance with the Buddhist core values of purity, equality, and equanimity.
+We give according to need and our ability.
+In essence, we give to empower and enrich, and not as a blessing/entitlement.
+On the other hand, we receive only voluntary donations designated for our spiritual mission.
+In Buddhadharma principle, we receive so that people can give.
+In all times and places, Amida Society strives to serve those in need without expectations and conditions, and to avoid exertion in disguise of service.
+This way, our actions would be in accordance with the Buddhist core values of Purity, Equality, and Equanimity.
 Additionally, we practice the spirituality of questing as learned from the late VM Yuan Yin, who made 3 quests the center of his spiritual practice — the quest for blessings, the quest for wisdom, and the quest for rebirth in Amida Buddha’s Western Pure Land.
 It is the goal of the Amida Fellowship that all members attain these three virtuous quests and eventually fulfill the great Bodhisattva vow of returning from the Western Pure Land to benefit all sentient beings.
-Thus, it is the goal of Amida Society to provide the best possible environment and atmosphere for these attainments.